Trio-Tech International (NYSE:TRT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Trio-Tech International (NYSE:TRT – Free Report) in a research note published on Thursday.
+StockNews.com started coverage on shares of Trio-Tech International (NYSE:TRT – Free Report) in a research report released on Friday.
 The brokerage issued a buy rating on the stock.

-Trio-Tech International (NYSE:TRT – Get Free Report) last released its earnings results on Monday, September 23rd.
-The company reported $0.06 earnings per share for the quarter.
-The company had revenue of $9.75 million during the quarter.
+Trio-Tech International (NYSE:TRT – Get Free Report) last posted its earnings results on Monday, September 23rd.
+The company reported $0.06 EPS for the quarter.
 Trio-Tech International had a return on equity of 3.37% and a net margin of 2.48%.
+The company had revenue of $9.75 million for the quarter.

 Hedge Funds Weigh In On Trio-Tech International